blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 The scope of Consents can be modified by Privacy Request that include `OBJECT`, `RESTRICT`, and `REVOKE-CONSENT` actions.

-The System SHOULD, at all times, keep track of active Consents.
+The System SHOULD, at all times, keep track of *Active Consents*.
 We call a Consent active if its scope has not been modified or the Consent totally revoked.
 When the scope of a Consent is modified, a new Consent (that is now active) is made that replaces the old Consent (no longer active).

 When the System has more then one active consent, the System considers the union of their scopes as being the Privacy Scope to which the Data Subject consents.